-- The numerical grid contained 2.5 mil nodes. - A small time step of 0.004 s was used. - To simulate the first 20 s of the bottle operation, it required a week of computation on a 8 processor workstation
+- The numerical grid contained 2.5 mil nodes. - A small time step of 0.004 s was used.

-- The validation of the CFD analysis results gave us confidence to use the developed CFD model to further refine the warmer design - Currently, the modelling efforts are focused on shortening the mixture melting process
+The validation of the CFD analysis results gave us confidence to use the developed CFD model to further refine the warmer design